Commitment to Family Time

 Eventually families advance to the summit where one can ski in any direction on more difficult terrain (blue, black and double black runs).
 Two chairlifts reach the peak of the mountain — Chair 1 on the front side and Chair 7 on the north side.
 Several other chairlifts (chairs 5, 11 and T-Bar 2) provide access to additional terrain where families can ski laps on a variety of runs.
 The summit is also accessible to beginner and non-skiing family members as Chair 1 is available for uphill and downhill transport.

-Last winter the resort relocated Chair 5 to the East Rim and not only did it help spread out skiers around the mountain, it provided convenient access to the east side and family favorite runs such as “Moose” and “Moe Mentum” (named for Olympic Medalist Tommy Moe who grew up skiing Big Mountain when his dad Tommy Sr. was on the ski patrol—the run was Tommy Jr.’s favorite).
+Chair 5/East Rim provides convenient access to the east side and family favorite runs such as “Moose” and “Moe Mentum” (named for Olympic Medalist Tommy Moe who grew up skiing Big Mountain when his dad Tommy Sr. was on the ski patrol—the run was Tommy Jr.’s favorite).
 From the top of the East Rim chair, families can ski “Whitetail” or down the Goat Haunt Skier/Snowboard Cross on the north side of the mountain.
 Both runs lead to “George’s Gorge”—a natural half pipe and a kid favorite—and everything leads to Chair 7/Big Creek Express which takes riders back to the summit.

 The summit is home the Summit House, conveniently located for a quick warm-up, hasty pit stops or eating lunch.
 Montana’s only mountaintop restaurant the Summit House Restaurant features grilled items, International cuisine and soups, quick grab & go salads and sandwiches.
 Mom and dad can have a beverage at the full bar all with a view of Glacier National Park, Canadian Rockies and the Flathead Valley.
 The Summit Shop sells the easy to forget or lose items you may need and much more.
 Last but not least the Summit Nature Center is a must-do for families.
 Located on the lower level of the Summit House, the Nature Center is staffed by Flathead National Forest Rangers and offers kids the opportunity to learn about what animals live on the mountain, where they go in the winter, snow safety and features interactive displays.
 Open on weekends and holidays.